Cazoulable/coursera_1/README.md

+# Coursera # 1
-# Coursera : HTML, CSS, and Javascript for Web Developers
+Coursera : HTML, CSS, and Javascript for Web Developers

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Cazoulable/coursera_1/edit/master/README.md) to maintain and preview the content for your website in Markdown files.